 The Writing and Communication Centre offers workshops on a variety of communication-related topics throughout the term.
 Developed and presented by our writing and multimodal communication specialists, they are designed to help students engage with a particular topic through participation and practice.
-Like all of our services, workshops are free for University of Waterloo students.
+Like all of our services, workshops are free for University of Waterloo students and postdocs.

 The best scientific writing is clear, concise and easily comprehended by its intended audience.
 Learn skills for writing in the sciences, including identifying and correcting common errors to write with precision and fluidity.
 We will work through several examples to apply the skills you learn in the workshop.